octopusengine/simple3dscanner/README.md

 # simple3dscanner
 <b>What do you need for program testing?</b><br />
-Raspberry pi 2, Raspberrypi camera, - it works in Python with Pygame module
+Raspberry pi 2, Raspberrypi camera, - it works in Python with Pygame module<br />
 <i>setup /ramdisk</i>

 <b>What more do you need for scanner testing?</b><br />
 red line laser, voltage source 12V + step motor with driver<br />
-I am using NEMO and A4988 ...point cloud to MeshLab
+I am using NEMO and A4988<br />
+...point cloud to MeshLab

 picture of hardware:<br />
 https://www.instagram.com/p/BEYQFLeR7QY/?taken-by=octopusengine